ZooArchNet/ZAN_data_migration/README.md

-# ZAN_data_processing
+# ZooArchNet Data Processing Scripts
-data processing steps for migration
+Hub for data wrangling and processing scripts for ZooArch data